Creating Work Boundaries: Protecting Your Worth At Work

 If you want to explore how boundaries show up in your personal life too, Healthy Boundaries in Friendship is a beautiful companion to this article.

-For a research‑based look at burnout, the Mayo Clinic has a clear, accessible overview:https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/burnout/art-20046642
+For a research‑based look at burnout, the Mayo Clinic has a clear, accessible overview:

 Final Reminder

 You deserve a work life that honors your humanity.
-You deserve rest.
-You deserve balance.
-You deserve to feel safe saying no. And you deserve to build a career that supports your well-being, not one that drains it.
+Rest is something you deserve.
+Balance is something you deserve.
+Safety in saying no is something you deserve.
+Ultimately, you deserve to build a career that supports your well‑being, not one that drains it.

 Creating work boundaries is an act of self-love.
 It’s a declaration that your time, energy, and mental health matter.
 And they do — every single day.